cyborg001/QA_final_project/README.md

 # RUN AUTOMATECLY

-After we set the enviroment and infraestructure locally we can run the pipeline and it will create the infraestructure, and run the 3 stages automatecly
+After we set the enviroment and infraestructure locally we can run the pipeline and it will create the infraestructure, and run the 3 stages automatically